kammerdienerb/tree.h/README.md

 # tree.h

-_tree.h_ is a header-only generic red/black implementation in C. It utilizes (abuses?) the C preprocessor to be provide a level of generality near C++ templates like the STL’s std::map.
+_tree.h_ is a header-only generic red/black tree implementation in C. It utilizes (abuses?) the C preprocessor to be provide a level of generality near C++ templates like the STL’s std::map.

 ## Using ##
 To use _tree.h_, you must first `#include "tree.h"` in your source code.
 For every type that you wish to hold in a tree, EXACTLY ONE 'using' statement is required: